Toenail Fungus Treatment Side Effects: A Complete Guide to Risks and Safety (2026)

 • Rare but Serious Risks:

-• Congestive Heart Failure: Itraconazole has an FDA "black box warning"—the most serious type—because it can potentially cause or worsen congestive heart failure.
-It should not be used in patients with a history of heart problems.
+• Congestive Heart Failure: Itraconazole has an FDA "black box warning" because it can potentially cause or worsen congestive heart failure.

-• Significant Drug Interactions: Itraconazole can interact dangerously with a long list of common medications, including certain statins (for cholesterol), blood thinners, and anxiety medications.
+• Significant Drug Interactions: Itraconazole can interact dangerously with a long list of common medications, including certain statins, blood thinners, and anxiety medications.

 Laser and Light Therapies: Localized Effects, High Cost

-• Common Side Effects: Patients may experience temporary and localized effects during or after the procedure, including:
+• Common Side Effects: Patients may experience temporary and localized effects, including:

 • A sensation of warmth or mild pain.